stiatragul/blindsnakemorphoevo/README.md

 ## Data structure

-Contents in the data folder is archived as a zip.
+Contents in the data folder is archived as a zip and can be downloaded from Zenodo (10.5281/zenodo.10397831).
 Unzip and you will see three folders and some files not in any folders.

 **/data/** - files that were manually created